cm-jones/cramer/README.md

 Cramer is an open-source, numerical linear algebra library for C++ that supports a large collection of computations with vectors and matrices.
 For a full list of features, see below.

+If you're looking for a good (proof-based, non-computational) book on linear algebra, I highly recommend Sheldon Axler's [Linear Algebra Done Right](https://linear.axler.net/).
+This book will help you understand the essence of linear algebra from a mathematician's perspective.

 ## Features

 Vector operations: